194 restore 6 minutes

 Why not rent a motorhome?

-You don’t have to own a motorhome to enjoy a camping vacation.
-It’s perfectly possible to rent a motorhome from a professional or a private individual.
-This is happening more and more.
-For individuals, there are the famous classified ads on LeBonCoin.
+To spend your vacation on a campsite, you don’t need to own a RV.
+It’s entirely possible to rent a RV from a professional rental company or a private individual.
+This is becoming increasingly common.
+For private individuals, you can check out the well-known classified ads on LeBonCoin.

-Please note that if you use this method to go on vacation, you will absolutely need temporary car insurance.
-You should be aware that your landlord’s insurance policy will not cover you.
-In fact, an insurance contract only covers the policyholder and possibly the second registered driver, but not the third party.
-Don’t worry, all you have to do is follow the link to obtain provisional insurance to cover you during your motorhome vacation.
-You’ll find that this type of insurance is very easy to obtain.
+Please note: if you go this route for your vacation, you’ll definitely need temporary auto insurance.
+You must be aware that the owner’s insurance policy won’t cover you.
+In fact, an insurance policy only covers the policyholder and, if applicable, the registered second driver—but not third parties.
+Don’t worry—to get temporary insurance that covers you during your motorhome vacation, just follow the link.
+You’ll see that this type of insurance is very easy to obtain.

 You can get a quote online in just a few minutes.
 You’ll receive everything in your mailbox.
 If you get other quotes to compare, you’ll be able to judge the quality of cover, deductibles and price.

-Subscription is also possible online.
-At no time will you need to make an appointment with an advisor to finalize the contract.
-You will receive the insurance certificate by e-mail, after payment of course.
-All you have to do is print out the green card.
+You can also sign up online.
+At no point will you need to make an appointment with an advisor to finalize the policy.
+You’ll receive the insurance certificate by email—after payment, of course.
+All you’ll need to do is print out the green card.

 You can extend your coverage (up to a maximum of 90 days) at any time during your stay.
-So, if you’re not planning to stay with the family after your camping vacation, there’s no need to worry.
+So, if you end up staying with family unexpectedly after your campsite trip, that won’t be a problem.

 The only thing you’ll need to be careful about is the condition of the drivers, especially if you want one of your children to drive with you.
 Generally speaking, you need to be at least 21 years old and have held a driving license for at least 2 years.